 Tornadoes can occur with little or no warning.
 If a tornado warning is issued, it means that a tornado has been sighted in the area or is indicated by radar - take shelter immediately.
-Try to find shelter underground, if possible.
+Take the same steps as those outlined above, EXCEPT you will want to find shelter underground, if possible.
 If an area underground is not available, then find a small interior room on the lowest floor without windows.
+Once in the shelter, personnel should protect their heads with their arms and crouch down.

-FEMA warns that auditoriums, cafeterias and gymnasiums that are covered with a flat, wide-span roof are not considered safe.
+FEMA warns that auditoriums, cafeterias and gymnasiums that are covered with a flat, widespan roof are not considered safe.
 In addition, lightweight modular offices or mobile home-size buildings offer no protection from tornadoes - plan to evacuate these structures immediately.
-Once in the shelter, occupants should protect their heads with their arms and crouch down.